MattGarner03/Stock-Market-Prediction/README.md

 | **Buy‑and‑Hold Annual Return** | CAGR if you had simply held the stock                          |
 | **Last Trade Signal**          | `Buy` / `Sell` with date & size                                |

+* Note: Strategy Sharpe Ratio and Strategy Annual Return Calculations are at the moment misleading as they account for buying incramentally with increasing size as Z falls from -2 --> -3 --> -4 and vice versa on the sells.
+Work to be done to improve the logistics
+* The other known issue is the obvious one of survivorship bias.
+This notebook aims to DCA efficiently into the S&P at a single stock level with the ability to go short the relatively expensive names and long the relatively cheap names, however once a name falls out of the s&p it falls out of the strategy so the simulation overstates profitability by ignoring names falling out of the index.
+Strategy decay attributed to this factor is a clear caveat to running this without any discretion in the decision making process.

-Diagnostics plots (`QI Output/plots/…png`) show the decomposition, slope and Z‑score timelines for audit.
+Diagnostics plots (`QI Output/plots/…png`) show the decomposition, slope and Z‑score timelines for debugging.

 ---

 ## 6  Trade Workflow (PM view)

-1. **06:30 ET**  CI pulls fresh prices → recomputes signals.
+1. **21:00**  CI pulls fresh prices → recomputes signals.
-2. **06:45 ET**  Sheet updates; you review *Buys* and *Sells* larger than 0.2 units.
+2. **21:05**  Sheet updates; you review *Buys* and *Sells* larger than 0.2 units.
-3. **09:00 ET**  Execution desk slices the orders via VWAP or adds to the ALGOs/DMA list.
-4. **T+1**  Positions feed back into performance and risk reports.
+3. **21:10**  Limit Orders Placed at something reasonable like yesterdays VWAP and limit sells placed at the reversion price target if they exhibit reversion behaviour.

 ---

 ## 7  Performance Caveats

 * Signals are **un‑smoothed**; expect turnover of ≈ 120 % p.a. on the S\&P 500 universe.
-* Transaction costs, slippage and borrow fees are *not* modelled in the notebooks – these must be applied downstream.
+* Transaction costs, slippage and borrow fees are *not* modelled in the notebooks – these must be applied downstream plus further portfolio optimiser must be used to prevent sector concentration.
+Work has been done to incorporate the information needed for industry/ sector level mapping.
+Right now the best POA is scheduling ChatGPT to run on the google sheet at 10pm and run the portfolio optimiser with a strict prompt to maintain sector neutrality.
-* Some ADRs and dual‑listed names exhibit stale prints; data cleaning is ongoing.
+* Some ADRs and dual‑listed names exhibit stale prints; data cleaning is ongoing, for example ASML here is the main killer as I want to trade the US listing but the signal runs with EU listing close.
+Future work to be done to remove the EU listing and run the signal on the US listing

----

-## 8  Extending / Customising

-* **Universe**  Replace `Data/*.csv` with your own constituents; notebooks detect columns automatically.
-* **Risk caps**  Edit `max_position` and `get_trend_strength()` to fit your risk budget.
-* **Execution style**  The Sheet can publish *parent* notional only, leaving the OMS to slice.

----

-## 9  License & Disclaimer

-MIT License.
-For research and educational use.
-No warranty of performance is expressed or implied; past results do not guarantee future returns.
-Use of the signals in live trading is at your own risk.